MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/activities-in-Attract.md

 the library of interview questions.

-[!Note] The PowerApps activity is only available with the Comprehensive Hiring Add-On
+[!NOTE] The PowerApps activity is only available with the Comprehensive Hiring Add-On

 **YouTube Activity**